In Search Of Yummy-ness

 An illustration of a rolling pin rolling out dough.

-Parchment prevents the dough from sticking to your rolling pin without adding more flour.
-Unlike some recipes, adding more flour to chocolate shortbread dough can ruin the texture of the baked cookie.
+Parchment paper prevents the dough from sticking to your rolling pin without adding more flour.
+Adding more flour to the shortbread dough can ruin the texture of the baked cookie.

 How to Decorate the Cookies